SELECTs and Other Queries

 statement produces the following information:

-for each table, this output indicates that
+Because type is ALL for each table, this output indicates that

 MySQL is doing a full join for all tables!
 This will take quite a